 Taxes are much lower than in comparable developed countries.
-There´s no taxation on unfurnished property rentals, and the taxes on furnished properties are low.
-Taxation on furnished properties in Tunisia is described here.
+There’s no taxation on unfurnished property rentals, and the taxes on furnished properties are low.

-The size of the mortgage market in Tunisia is currently equivalent to about 8.6% of GDP, up from 6.5% of GDP in 2003.
+The total value of residential mortgages outstanding in Tunisia amounted to TND 13.39 billion (US$4.41 billion), according to the Africa Housing Finance Yearkbook 2022.
+This was equivalent to about 9.5% of GDP, only slightly up from 6.5% of GDP in 2003.

-Banks are allowed to issue mortgages of up to 25 years in duration but are obliged to fix the rates for mortgages which last more than 15 years, which makes financing them difficult.
-As a result most mortgages are for 15 years or less.
-Loans are capped at 80% of the value of the property (rising to 90% for subsidised loans for low income households).
-Monthly repayments are around one third of the typical borrower´s salary.
+Banks are allowed to issue mortgages of up to 25 years in duration but are obliged to fix the rates for mortgages that last more than 15 years, which makes financing them difficult.
+As a result, most mortgages are for 15 years or less.
+Loans are capped at 80% of the value of the property (rising to 90% for subsidized loans for low-income households).
+Monthly repayments are around one-third of the typical borrower’s salary.

-The present competitive mortgage market is a great improvement from the situation up till 2001, when the Banque de l´Habitat (BH), in which the Tunisian state owns a 57% controlling stake, was the only mortgage lender, offering loans for house purchase, home improvement and residential land acquisition.
+The present competitive mortgage market is a great improvement from the situation up till 2001, when the Banque de l´Habitat (BH), in which the Tunisian state owns a 57% controlling stake, was the only mortgage lender, offering loans for house purchases, home improvement, and residential land acquisition.
 It now only accounts for 23% of real estate lending according to figures cited in the local press.

 In February 2017, the government launched the “Programme Premier Logement” which benefits middle-class families (with income between 4.5 and 10 times the minimum wage) who want to purchase their first home.
-The program will help those families to finance their downpayment up to 20% of the total house price.
-The loan can finance houses priced TND 200,000 or less (US$66,780) over a period of 12 years with no repayment during the first 5 years.
+The program helps those families to finance their downpayment up to 20% of the total house price.
+The loan can finance houses priced TND 200,000 or less (US$65,940) over a period of 12 years with no repayment during the first 5 years.

 Other institutions and funds helping the poor include:

-- The Housing Promotion Fund for Salaried Persons (FOPROLOS, Fonds de Promotion des Logements pour les Salariés), managed by BH.
-Loan rates for mortgages range from 2.5% to 5.75% for three different income eligibility brackets, targeted at households earning a regular salary at between minimum wage and up to 4.5 times minimum wage (set at US$152 a month - from May 2015 onwards).
+- The Housing Promotion Fund for Salaried Persons (FOPROLOS, Fonds de Promotion des Logements pour les Salariés), is managed by BH.
+Loan rates for mortgages range from 2.5% to 5.75% for three different income eligibility brackets, targeted at households earning a regular salary between minimum wage and up to 4.5 times minimum wage (set at US$152 a month - from May 2015 onwards);

-- The National Fund for House Improvement and Rehabilitation (FNAH, Fond National pour l´Amélioration de l´Habitat), which disburses loans for home improvement to those whose salaries are below a set minimum.
+- The National Fund for House Improvement and Rehabilitation (FNAH, Fond National pour l’Amélioration de l’Habitat), disburses loans for home improvement to those whose salaries are below a set minimum; and,

-- The National Solidarity Fund 26-26 (Fonds de Solidarité Nationale 26-26) which supports the poorest of the poor, mainly through funding housing improvements of the very poor who live in upgrading and rehabilitation areas in Greater Tunis and other large towns.
+- The National Solidarity Fund 26-26 (Fonds de Solidarité Nationale 26-26) supports the poorest of the poor, mainly through funding housing improvements for the very poor who live in upgrading and rehabilitation areas in Greater Tunis and other large towns.

 Al Jadid Savings